 Allan Bruce Zee has been exploring the art of photography since 1969.
-Now living in Port Townsend, Washington, Allan maintains a studio in Portland, Oregon, his home for 30 years.
-Allan was born in Chicago, Illinois, where his first artwork was exhibited at the age of 12 at the Art Institute of Chicago.
+Happily residing in Port Townsend, Washington after 30 years in Portland, Oregon, Allan was born in Chicago, Illinois, where his first artwork was exhibited at the age of 12 at the Art Institute of Chicago.
 He began photographing while pursuing a career as a psychotherapist....
 Read more »

 "I try to accentuate the emotional impact of color and a simplicity of composition to invite the viewer to attend to deeper layers of meaning in the photograph.
 My goal is to 'liberate' rather than 'capture' the moment..."
 Read more »